University Policy

 - The minimum donation is four (4) hours.

-- An employee may not donate more vacation leave than the employee’s annual vacation leave accrual amount.
+- A donor may not donate more vacation leave (annual or personal) than the amount they accrue annually; and

-- After a vacation leave donation, the donor must retain a balance of at least one half of the employee’s annual vacation leave accrual amount.
+- After donation, the donor must maintain a vacation leave balance of at least one-half of their annual accrual.

 - The minimum donation is four (4) hours.